SDAS staff, assisted by some of our volunteers, run a rolling programme of group education courses throughout the year.

 Me, My Children and Domestic Violence

-This 12 week programme aims to help victims & survivors to understand how living with domestic abuse may feel for their children.
+This 12-week programme is delivered by staff from the Parenting Team (not SDAS).
+It aims to help victims & survivors to understand how living with domestic abuse may feel for their children.
 It helps them to recognise how children may have been affected by domestic abuse and how to support their children to cope with their experiences.
 Participants will end the programme with strategies in place for rebuilding or reinforcing a healthy relationship with their children.

 Power To Change